INDUSTRIAL ANALYTICS: WHAT IT TAKES AND HOW PDX GETS YOU THERE

 NOVEMBER 30, 2017 - MATTHEW BUZZA, DATA SCIENTIST

-Over the past four years, the Predictronics team has offered consulting services to a significant amount of companies looking to make use of their data and develop industrial analytics applications.
+Over the past four years, Predictronics has offered consulting services to several companies looking to make use of their data and develop industrial analytics applications.

-In that time, we have worked with customers from various industries, including transportation, heating and cooling, oil and gas, medical and manufacturing.
-For most applications, the focus was predictive maintenance, or predicting when a machine is going to fail and preventing it from doing so.
+Doing so has allowed our team to work with customers from various industries, including transportation, manufacturing, heating and cooling, oil and gas and medical.
+For most applications, the focus was on predictive maintenance, or predicting when a machine is going to fail and preventing it from doing so.

-After working on so many different projects, our team has realized that industrial analytics requires a specific combination of skills in domain knowledge and data science, as well as time and effort.
+After so many different projects, our team has realized that industrial predictive analytics requires a specific combination of skills in domain knowledge and data science, as well as time and effort.

 What Skills are Needed for Developing Industrial Analytics?